 At St Mark’s, our belief is that every single child can attain highly in maths.
 There is no special maths ‘gene’ or talent that makes some children attain highly and others struggle.
 With the right teaching and support, all children can master and enjoy primary school mathematics!

 The National Curriculum 2014 promotes a ‘mastery’ approach to teaching and learning mathematics which we in turn follow.
 Mastery means seeking to develop a deep understanding of mathematical concepts such that the children can use and apply a concept to solve all kinds of problems related to it.
 Mastery means deep understanding of maths ideas, not just following rote formulae.

-To develop depth of understanding, we try to use what is called the Concrete – Pictorial – Abstract (CPA) approach.
+2. We make maths visible.
+For children to succeed they need to clearly see the underlying structures of maths.
+We use what is called the Concrete – Pictorial – Abstract (CPA) approach.
 This is highly successful in areas such as Singapore and Shanghai.
-It means showing children with physical (concrete) models what a maths idea such as place value, subtraction or ratio really means.
+It means showing children with physical (concrete) and visual models what a maths idea such as place value, subtraction or ratio really means.
 When children have a chance to see and touch maths in physical models, they start to develop a depth of understanding.
-Teachers then show how to develop this understanding using a diagram (picture) before progressing to a purely abstract approach (just symbols such as words and numbers).
-Skilfully used, the provide the right support to CPA All children.
+This is supported by consistent, key language and always linked to the abstract approach (mathematical symbols and numbers).
+Skilfully used, this provides the right support for all children to understand and succeed.

 3. We provide plenty of opportunities to think, reason, explain and connect mathematical ideas.
 This makes maths learning an active and engaging process.

 4. We understand the need for fluency with number facts such as addition and subtraction within 10 and 20 and times tables, as well as with procedures such as column multiplication.
 We use NCETM's Mastering Number resources and the award winning NumberBlocks to support learning in Reception and KS1.